Houston, TX, Schools with Drawing Classes and Programs

 Bachelor of Arts in Visual and Dramatic Arts - Studio Track

 Required drawing classes for this 4-year program are comprised of basic drawing or creative design, in addition to life drawing.
-Other classes offered include color and intermediate studio drawing, computer graphics and advanced drawing; students also investigate the theory and practice of drawing.
+Other classes offered include sequential art, studio drawing, monotype and advanced drawing; students also investigate the theory and practice of drawing.
 Aspiring artists in this program can select electives in art history, theatre, photography and film.
 Students also take part in a junior field trip and a year-long senior studio.

 Texas Southern University

-Approximately four instructors teach art classes in this school's Department of Visual and Performing Arts.
+Approximately five instructors teach art classes in this school's Department of Visual and Performing Arts.
 Art hopefuls choose from seven areas of specialization, including drawing.

 Bachelor of Arts in Art - Drawing Specialization

 University of Houston

-This university's School of Art faculty is comprised of about twenty-six members.
+This university's School of Art faculty is comprised of about 25 members.
 The school encourages interdisciplinary study, and students can take drawing classes through the art and graphic communications programs.

 Bachelor of Fine Arts in Painting

 Bachelor of Fine Arts in Graphic Design

 Students in this program complete classes in design theory, history, practice and methods.
 After completing at least 27 hours of fundamental and mid-level classes, fine arts majors take part in a portfolio review for admittance to the next semester.
-Required classes in this program include drawing, graphic communications, color and design principles.
-Graphic design software, book art and perspective drawing are also recommended.
+Required classes in this program include drawing, video art, color and design principles.
+Graphic design software, digital tools and rendering and sketching are also recommended.

 Master of Fine Arts in Studio Art - Graphic Design Concentration

 A basic understanding of certain undergraduate design topics is needed for this 60-hour program.
 Students with unrelated bachelor's degrees must complete fundamental classes.
 Master's candidates identify an area of interest, and a portfolio presentation with documentation of written thesis research is due at the end of each semester.
 They also complete seminars and courses; graduate-level offerings in drawing include a class in drawing for design and drawing and life drawing studios.
 A final thesis exhibit, including an oral examination, takes place at the Blaffer Museum.